DritiTannk/ProductMgmtSystem/README.md

 # ProductMgmtSystem
-This is the Demo Project for learning Django's Rest-API.
+This is the Demo Project for learning Django's Rest-Framework and Rest-Api